TedXter/Snake-AI-/README.md

 ##### F - Speed up game speed
 ##### P - Pause game
 ### How it works
-##### The AI calculates the manhattan distance to the apple as a heuristic to make its next move.
+##### The program currently calculates the manhattan distance to the apple as a heuristic to make its next move.
 ##### Still a work in progress, and trying to implement DFS soon.